 The number is positive.

-In this example, since the condition number > 0 evaluates to true, the message "The number is positive." is printed.
+In this example, since the condition number > 0 evaluates to true, the message The number is positive. is printed.
 If the condition were false, the code inside the if block would not execute.
 This structure allows for dynamic and conditional execution of code based on variable states or user inputs.

 Switch statement